 Of course, this isn’t just about throwing technology at the problem.
 Deploying your new payments playbook successfully will require strategic planning and internal alignment.

-But as globalisation grows, payments infrastructures evolve, and consumer preferences change, your payments strategy must grow, evolve, and change.
+But as globalization grows, B2B payments infrastructures evolve, and consumer preferences change, your payments strategy must grow, evolve, and change.

 Fortunately, the ingredients for a resilient, future-proof payments strategy have arrived and will continue to evolve

-Speed and Flexibility Anywhere in the World.
-Leveraging our platform, you can reduce or avoid cross-border fees, automatically reconcile international payments, improve liquidity, send and receive payments in your preferred payment method, and avoid the cost and inconvenience of wire transfers.
+Speed and flexibility anywhere in the world.
+Leveraging the Nium platform, you can reduce or avoid B2B cross-border payments fees, automatically reconcile international payments, improve liquidity, send and receive payments in your preferred payment method, and avoid the cost and inconvenience of wire transfers.
 And Nium’s Open Money Network makes this possible for all businesses, small and large, with a suite of flexible solutions built to suit your needs.

-We Offer a Complete Solution with Flexible Revenue Models.
-We work with enterprise companies to implement innovative solutions that bridge the gaps in today’s fragmented global financial infrastructure.
-Our platform is a single access point that brings together real-time cross-border payments, inbound payments, FX management, and Visa card issuance.
+Offering a complete solution with flexible revenue models.
+Nium works with enterprise companies to implement innovative solutions that bridge the gaps in today’s fragmented global financial infrastructure.
+The Nium platform is a single access point that brings together real-time B2B cross-border payments, inbound payments, FX management, and Visa card issuance.

-We Make it Fast and Easy to Get Started.
-Businesses can access Nium’s payment technology at scale with both turnkey, cloud-based solutions and a flexible set of APIs.
+Fast and easy to get started.
+Businesses can access Nium’s B2B payment technology at scale with both turnkey, cloud-based solutions and a flexible set of APIs.
 Options include integrating with your existing stack, creating a new product from scratch, or using our turnkey cloud-based interface, white-label apps, and web-based payment solutions.